 Today, Siker grows and maintains several hundred blueberry bushes on his property.
 Each year, harvested berries are processed into high-quality, small batch, blueberry jam and sold locally.
 The proceeds have primarily been donated to Nothing But Nets (www.nothingbutnets.net), an organization that works in conjunction with the United Nations to provide insecticide coated sleeping nets to families in Africa and other locations where mosquito-borne illnesses such as malaria account for over 1600 deaths daily.
 The majority of those afflicted are children.

 Siker maintains that it’s been a very worthwhile endeavor.
 “When the berries start to come in, I know that I’m in for about 6 weeks of craziness, but it’s worth it.
 Our berries are essentially organic, and if the repeat orders and unsolicited feedback that we get about the quality and taste of the blueberry jam is to be believed, then we are doing something right, which is really gratifying.
 We get to make something that people buy and enjoy, and in exchange, we get to save the lives of some children.
 Not a bad trade, I’d say.”
 It would be hard to disagree; not a bad trade by anyone’s measure.

 Paul Siker is the CEO of Advanced Recruiting Trends, a recruitment and talent acquisition strategy, training, and consulting firm.
 He is also principal of The Artisan Group, an executive search firm.
-If you are interested in speaking with Paul, or want more information regarding blueberry jam, please complete the contact form below.
+For more information, please contact us.